cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 approach to establish closed-loop network automation.

-Integrating a Network Digital Twin into network management allows engineers to assess, model, and refine optimization strategies in a risk-free environment.
+Integrating a Network Digital Twin into network management allows engineers to assess, model, and refine optimization strategies under real conditions but in a risk-free environment.
 This ensures that only the most effective changes are implemented in the real network, following thorough validation and control checks.
 Moreover, a network digital twin provides critical data for analyzing the root causes of network failures and offers a sandbox